 Located in the Termini Station, this is among the best places to sample all kinds of delicious Italian and Roman cuisine, all under one roof.
 You can even get some grocery shopping done at the market.
 It is a place where locals and tourists from all over the world mingle and bond over food – in that sense, it is also a cultural hub.

-An Italian Food Market Not to Miss
+Mercato Centrale Roma: The Best Food Market in Italy Not to Miss

 About Mercato Centrale Roma

 Spread over 1900 square meters and covering three floors, Mercato Centrale Roma has a whopping 18 food shops on the ground floor, while the first floor is home to celebrated Chef Oliver Glowig’s restaurant “La Tavola, il Vino e la Dispensa.
 The entire second floor is dedicated to tasting the delectable recipes of food artisans.
 Besides this, spaces for private functions and public events too are available on both the first and second floor.

 You can taste authentic food while interacting with fellow foodies in a comfortable ambience.
 It is a one stop food destination that saved me the trouble of going to several different places scouting for my preferred choice of food.
 Dining here is all about fresh, local food direct from farm to kitchen and on to your plate.
 There are enough seating arrangements in the market to sit back and enjoy the food and beverages, but you can also pack it up to savor it later.

 If you love artisanal food made using traditional methods, the food market is the place to go.
 Handmade by skilled food artisans with great expertise, these food products showcase Italy’s culinary heritage.
 You can relish the flavors of high quality local ingredients that are used to prepare the food products.

 Reasons to Visit Mercato Centrale Roma